 10. Enroll in an online course

 If there is a skill you have been planning to gain, enrolling in an online course could be a really good idea.
 I enrolled in a course on Udemy.
-One of the moms I met online also took a breastfeeding course.
+You can take a breastfeeding or delivery prep course.
+Whatever you are interested in, you can find a course to pursue online.
 It is a great way to gain useful skills before the baby arrives.

 11. Online shopping